gdiet/backup/README.md

 #### Copy Files And Directories To The DedupFS

 Use `fsc backup <source> <target> [reference]` to copy files and directories to the dedup file system without having to mount it first.

-This is an **experimental** utility introduced with version 5.1, meaning it might not work in all details as expected, but it does **not** mean that it might corrupt your repository.

 **Syntax:**